The first British annual was

 “substituting . . . an elegantly embossed leather binding” constituted “altogether an improvement on the original plan,

-since the slight coverings of silk or paper is [sic] scarcely safe out of the drawing‐room or boudoir,
+since the slight coverings of silk or paper is [

 and some of the contributions to the ‘annuals’ entitle them to a higher stand”

-(“Spirit of ‘The Annuals’ for 1828”, 418).
+“Spirit of ‘The Annuals’ for 1828”, 418).

 Harris has suggested that embossed leather covers may have suggested the bindings of prayer books and bibles—the only expensively bound stock that retailers typically offered over the counter